 35.3.15.7.1 General

-A STA affiliated with a non-AP MLD that belongs to a NSTR link pair is considered to have lost medium synchronization (due to UL interference) when the other STA, which is affiliated with the same MLD and belongs to that link pair, transmits a PPDU, except under the following condition: — Both STAs ended a transmission at the same time.
+A STA affiliated with a non-AP MLD that operates on a NSTR link pair is considered to have lost medium synchronization (see definition in 3.2 (#8208)) when the other STA, which is affiliated with the same MLD and operates on that link pair, transmits a PPDU, except when both STAs ended a transmission at the same time (#4754).

-A STA that has lost medium synchronization due to transmission by another STA affiliated with the same MLD shall start a MediumSyncDelay timer at the end of that transmission event if that transmission event is longer than aMediumSyncThreshold.
-The STA may not start the MediumSyncDelay timer if the transmission event is shorter than or equal to aMediumSyncThreshold.
+A STA that has lost medium synchronization as described above shall start a MediumSyncDelay timer at the end of that transmission if that transmission (#5450) is longer than aMediumSyncThreshold unless its previous MediumSyncDelay timer has not expired(#4837).
+The STA may not (re)start the MediumSyncDelay timer if the transmission event is shorter than or equal to aMediumSyncThreshold.

 The MediumSyncDelay timer is a single timer, shared by all EDCAFs within a non-AP STA , which is initialized to aPPDUMaxTime defined in Table 36-69 (EHT PHY characteristics).
-The STA shall update its MediumSyncDelay timer with the one contained in the Medium Synchronization field, if present, of the Basic variant Multi-Link element in the most recent frame received from its associated AP MLD.
-In addition, the timer resets to zero when any of the following events occur: — The STA receives a PPDU with a valid MPDU. — The STA receives a PPDU whose corresponding RXVECTOR parameter TXOP_DURATION is not UNSPECIFIED.
+A non-AP STA (#6775) shall update its MediumSyncDelay timer with the value contained in the Medium Synchronization Information field, if present, of the Basic variant Multi-Link element in the most recent frame received from its associated AP (#4414, 6774, 5104, 6321).
+In addition, the timer resets to zero when any of the following events occur: — The STA receives a PPDU with a valid MPDU and that does not contain an RTS frame (#5105). — The STA receives a PPDU whose corresponding RXVECTOR parameter TXOP_DURATION is not UNSPECIFIED.

+If a non-AP STA that operates on a NSTR link pair has lost medium synchronization, due to transmission by another STA that is affiliated with the same MLD and operates on that link pair, and its previous MediumSyncDelay timer has not expired, then at the end of that transmission it shall continue the previous MediumSyncDelay timer except that the STA shall update the timer value as described above if that transmission is longer than aMediumSyncThreshold(#4837).

+The CCA-ED of a non-AP STA that is capable of obtaining a TXOP while the MediumSyncDelay timer has a non-zero value shall use dot11MSDOFDMEDthreshold instead of dot11OFDMEDThreshold in order to detect a channel busy condition (see 27.3.20.6.2 CCA sensitivity for operating classes requiring CCA-ED) if the MediumSyncDelay timer has a nonzero value (#7781, 5745).

-A non-AP STA affiliated with non-AP MLD that has a nonzero MediumSyncDelay timer that supports to obtain a TXOP: — Shall transmit an RTS frame as the first frame of any attempt to obtain a TXOP. — Shall not attempt to initiate more than MSD_TXOP_MAX TXOPs. — Shall use CCA_ED threshold that is equal to dot11MSDOFDMEDthreshold.
+If a non-AP STA is capable of obtaining a TXOP while the MediumSyncDelay timer has a non-zero value it shall perform the following when the timer has a non-zero value(#4727, 4235): — Shall transmit an RTS frame to its associated AP as the initial frame of an obtained TXOP(#4235, 4416). — Shall not attempt to initiate more than MSD_TXOP_MAX TXOPs since the start of the timer (#4417).

+Otherwise, it shall perform CCA until the MediumSyncDelay timer has expired before it initiates a transmission.

+A STA that has a nonzero MediumSyncDelay timer shall not transmit any PPDU using OBSS PD-based spatial reuse operation (#7779).

-An AP affiliated with an AP MLD may include the Medium Synchronization Delay Information field in a Basic variant Multi-Link element carried in an Association Response, Beacon, or Probe Response frame.
+An AP affiliated with an MLD may include the Medium Synchronization Delay Information field in a Basic variant Multi-Link element carried in an Association Response, Beacon, or Probe Response frame.
 An AP affiliated with an AP MLD shall not include the Medium Synchronization Delay Information field in a Basic variant Multi-Link element carried in an Authentication frame.
 A STA affiliated with a non-AP MLD shall not include the Medium Synchronization Delay Information field in any Basic variant Multi-Link element it transmits.